 - November - December

 All of our classes run right through the year, except Christmas and Bank Holidays.
-In general, the payment method for every class varies from venue to venue but is typically either every 2 months (6 blocks per year) or quarterly term, to be at the discretion of the instructors.
+The payment method for every class is collected every 2 months (or quarterly term at the discretion of the instructors).

 Instead of charging students for the whole block or term, participants are welcome to try out 4 taster lessons prior to full block/term commitment.
 The cost for the 4 consecutive week taster lessons is typically charged at around £20-£24 (again depending on the venue/instructor).
 Please check with the instructor before attending.
 There are some exceptions such as the self-defence class because of longer class duration.

 So, after your initial 4 consecutive week taster session, the remainder of the current block/term becomes due as a single payment.

 Please note only cash and cheque payments are accepted.
 We do not accept credit/debit card payments.